DimensionDev/Maskbook-Talks/.github/ISSUE_TEMPLATE/bug.md

 ### Maskbook

 - Maskbook Version:
-- Installation: /* May be "Store" or "Self-Complied" */
+- Installation: /* May be "Store", "ZIP", or "Self-Complied" */
 - Build Commit: Optionally attach a Commit ID, if it is from an pre-release branch head

 ## Bug Info